 ADA Grievance Procedure

-The university will make a good faith effort to seek resolution of a problem informally brought to its attention through discussion and communication with the department or unit(s) involved and with appropriate university officials.
-The university encourages all faculty, staff and students to attempt an informal resolution before initiating the formal grievance procedure.
+The university will attempt to resolve a problem informally brought to its attention through discussion and communication with the department or unit(s) involved, as well as with relevant university officials.
+The university encourages all faculty, staff, and students to attempt an informal resolution before initiating the formal grievance procedure.

 Students with disabilities who believe that they have been denied "reasonable accommodations" for their documented disability, been excluded from participation in or been denied the benefits of any aspect of the Stetson University student experience, or otherwise have been subjected to discrimination based on their disability should follow the subsequent steps:

-1. The student should schedule a meeting with the ADA/504 compliance coordinator for students/Director of Accessibility Services, Martha von Mering.
-She may be contacted at 386-822-7127 or [email protected].
-Individuals can also report an accessibility concern, which can be done anonymously if the reporting party does not wish to be identified.
+- The student should schedule a meeting with June Gwartney, Director of Accessibility Services, at [email protected].
+Individuals can also report an accessibility concern, which can be done anonymously if they do not wish to be identified.

-2. The Director of Accessibility Services will investigate the complaint, which includes, but is not limited to, personal interviews with all affected parties, and attempt a resolution with the participants involved.
+- The Director of Accessibility Services will investigate the complaint, which includes personal interviews with all affected parties and attempts to resolve the issue with the participants involved.

-3. If the student is not satisfied with the outcome of the process, they may file a formal grievance within fifteen (15) days after the conclusion of the attempt to informally resolve the differences.
+- If the student is not satisfied with the outcome of the process, they may file a formal grievance within fifteen (15) days after the attempt to informally resolve the differences has concluded.
 Learn more about the formal grievance process.
-Formal grievances should be sent to the University Grievance Officer Dr. Jim Beasley at [email protected].
+Formal grievances should be submitted to the University Grievance Officer, Jim Beasley, at [email protected].